Mathematical modeling of antigenicity for HIV dynamics

 \monitem We characterize each virus by its antigenicity and by the information that it is infectious or not.
 We characterize the lymphocytes by the virus antigenicity against which they have been designed.
 Mutation is then only a probabilistic phenomenon and the main modeling question is the space in which it takes place and its probabilistic law.
 Such a study is postponed to a forthcoming article.

+\monitem By explicitly deriving our model, we justify our ``piecewise linear'' term to model infection, although most authors use a mass-action quadratic term (for a discussion, see \cite{Callaway_Perelson,Boer}).

+Very likely, the reason why the modeling of infection has not been much studied is that the only biologically measured field is $T+U$.
+So the term modeling this phenomenon disappears in any evolution equation on $T+U$.
+Yet it models a crucial reality and deserves more attention.

 \monitem We model the production of $T_j$ by the immune system once it has detected the $V_j$.
 The production depends on the $V_j$ population, and so our term is quadratic.
-It has no counterpart in any model we read, but it could be balanced by the quadratic term modeling the immune effect against each strain of virus present in numerous models (Pastore and Zubelli, 2008; ...) including ours.
+It has no counterpart in any model we read.
+This term could be balanced by the quadratic term modeling the immune system effect against each strain of virus which is present in some models (\cite{Frid_Jabin_Perthame,Pastore_Zubelli}) including ours.

-\monitem The multiplication/mutation is the most challenging phenomenon.
-The death rate of infected lymphocytes is about 70 times greater than that of uninfected lymphocytes.
-Indeed, in Snedecor (2003), the author proposes various articles among which Finzi and Siliciano (1998) for the death rate of infected lymphocytes and Sachsenberg {\em et al.} (1998) for the death rate of uninfected lymphocytes.
-The ratio of these rates is about 70.
-Moreover, since only one virus may infect a lymphocyte (Dern {\em et al.}, 2001), we may assume $U$ is a good measure of the total number of {\em infecting} viruses.
+\monitem The multiplication/mutation of the virus is the most challenging phenomenon.
+Since only one virus may infect a lymphocyte \cite{Dern}, we may assume $U$ is a good measure of the total number of {\em infecting} viruses.
 This assumption is very likely but would deserve to be further tested.
+Then, since the antigenicity of a $U_j$ has no link with the antigenicity of the virus infecting it, we need to take into account the pure multiplication of $V_j$ phenomenon.
 A simple modeling of mutation generates our term.

-\monitem We model the effect of the immune system against the viruses by a term depending quadratically on $V_j$ and $T_j$ since these terms are effective in the same regime.
-Such a term can be found in the models depending on antigenic variation in Nowak and May (2000) (chapter 12 and 13) and Pastore and Zubelli (2008) but in these models the lymphocyte's generation is modeled only through a linear term in $V_j$.
-Notice that with further assumptions, one may find a linear combination of the $T+U$ and $V+W$ evolution such that this new combination is simply linear.
+\monitem We model the effect of the immune system against the viruses by a term depending quadratically on $V_j$ and $T_j$ since these quantities are effective in the same regime.
+Such a term can be found in the models depending on antigenic variation in \cite{Nowak-May} (chapter 12 and 13) and \cite{Pastore_Zubelli} but in these models the lymphocyte's generation is modeled only through a linear term in $V_j$.

+\monitem With further assumptions, one may find a linear combination of the $T+U$ and $V+W$ evolution such that this new combination is simply linear in $T,U,V,W$ because the non-linearities may simplify.
 This could be experimentally tested.